PopulateTools/decidim-module-extra_user_fields/docs/create_new_field.md

 #EndBlock
 ```

-And then add it to the serializer
+2. Then add it to the serializer

 ```ruby
 # File: app/serializers/decidim/extra_user_fields/user_export_serializer.rb